kubeshop/botkube/docs/proposal/2022-11-22-botkube-plugins-integration.md

 To support the same experience for plugins, we need to pass a list of configuration each time we run the:

-- `Execute` method for executor plugins
+- `Execute` method for executor plugins, invoked when user runs a given command,
-- `Source` method for source plugins
+- `Source` method for source plugins, invoked during Botkube startup.

 We pass an array of strings, so later they can be unmarshalled by a given plugin and merged based on custom business logic.